zhorvatic/n8n-self-hosted/ARCHITECTURE-GUIDE.md

 - Scale reliably without manual intervention
 - Stay secure and accessible from anywhere

-Think of it like Zapier, but self-hosted and integrated with our own AI model.

 ## Why This Architecture?
 The Core Problems We're Solving

-### Problem 1: "I want to run workflows 24/7 without my laptop being on"
+### Problem 1: "I want to run workflows 24/7 without my computer being on"
 **Solution**: Cloud hosting on AWS EC2
 - EC2 gives us a computer that runs 24/7 in the cloud
 - We pay only for what we use
 - AWS handles the physical infrastructure

-### Problem 2: "I want my workflows to use AI, but ChatGPT API is expensive"
+### Problem 2: "I want my workflows to use AI, but Cloud APIs are expensive"
 **Solution**: Personal Ollama instance + Cloudflare tunnel
 - Run our own AI model on a powerful gaming PC (RTX 5080)
 - Cloudflare tunnel securely connects our home PC to the cloud